 In 1826, the UT Board of Trustees purchased property on what is known today as “The Hill.”
 The majority of the college’s buildings are currently located in this area.
 Engineering and technology facilities include:

 Perkins Hall was constructed in 1943.
 The building is named after Charles A. Perkins who was the chair for the engineering department before it was established as a separate academic unit.
-The college’s administrative offices are located here, along with the Jerry E. Stoneking engage™ Freshman Engineering program, Engineering Advising, Engineering Communications, the Cook Grand Challenge Honors program, the Office of Engineering Professional Practice, and the Office of Engineering Diversity Programs.
+The college’s administrative offices are located here, along with the Jerry E. Stoneking engage™ Engineering Fundamentals, Engineering Advising, Engineering Communications, the Cook Grand Challenge Honors program, the Office of Engineering Professional Practice, and the Office of Engineering Diversity Programs.
 Perkins Hall is also home to faculty in the Department of Mechanical, Aerospace, and Biomedical Engineering and laboratories for the Department of Civil and Environmental Engineering and the Reliability and Maintainability Center.

 Ferris was built in 1930 and was named after Charles E. Ferris, the first dean of the college and founder of the college’s cooperative engineering education program.
 The building houses the Department of Materials Science and Engineering, as well as some laboratories and offices of the Department of Nuclear Engineering.

 The five-story, 110,000 square foot John D. Tickle Engineering Building is on the lower southeast side of the Hill and faces Neyland Drive and the Tennessee River.
 The building was dedicated on October 4, 2013, and houses the Departments of Civil and Environmental Engineering and Industrial and Systems Engineering.
 The building is named for John D. Tickle, an industrial engineering alumnus and owner of Strongwell Corporation who provided significant funding for the facility.
 Strongwell Corporation also manufactured and donated the unique pedestrian bridge that links the building to the main engineering campus.